Guidelines Following Cataract Surgery

 - Resume other medications as soon as you get home

 - There is usually minimal discomfort the day of surgery.
 This may be due to a temporary rise in eye pressure.
 It is common to feel some scratchiness.
 Take two regular or extra-strength acetaminophen as required.
-DO NOT take aspirin or aspirin-based products unless you check with your eye doctor.

 - If you become constipated, take a mild laxative.
 Straining while having a bowel movement can injure your eye.